This is an executive summary of our investigation into mental health

 2. There is a strong case for task-shifting in low- and middle-income countries

 There is currently a severe lack of mental health practitioners in most developing countries.
 This lack of skilled personnel means that resource-intensive mental health interventions in developing countries are often not suitable.
 In this context, development economists and public health practitioners have called for the increased use of task-shifting in countries without the necessary skilled personnel.
-Task-shifting refers to specialised tasks being undertaken by people with a lower level of training than physicians or psychiatrists.
+Task-shifting refers to specialized tasks being undertaken by people with a lower level of training than physicians or psychiatrists.
 The existing evidence suggests that task-shifting is effective and lowers costs significantly.

 3. Evidence generation is of high priority